ghinks/esm-issues-with-td/README.md

-What I believe I am seeing is that for the [is-number module](https://www.npmjs.com/package/is-number) frequently used in the testdouble documentation for the **third-party-thing-test** we will see issues because it has no default export or named export.
+What I believe I am seeing is that for the [is-number module](https://www.npmjs.com/package/is-number) frequently used in the testdouble documentation for the **third-party-thing-test** we will see issues because it has no default export or named export as it is CJS.

 Am I seeing this correctly?
-If so is it worth me documenting this scenario and saying that one solution is to wrap the third party solution in your own module and to mock that?
+If so is it worth me documenting (I'm volunteering) this scenario and saying that one solution is to wrap the third party solution in your own module and to mock that?